aplested/DC-Stats/README.md

 `pip install -e .`

-The latter creates symlink which allows any source code change be available locally immediately.
+The latter command creates symlink which allows any source code change be available locally immediately.

+In future, when you want to run DC-Stats, open the Terminal and issue:

+conda activate DC-Stats
+python DC_stats.py

 # Projected ongoing development